vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

    ```
    //function returns an int derived by adding all numbers between 0 and the int argument supplied.
 Returns 0 if arg is <= 0.
    ```
-Copy this comment into your `lab1.c` file above the function `sumTo`.
+Copy this comment into your `lab1.c` file above the function `sum_to`.
 Go ahead and submit.
 What have you learned about the style guidelines for comments?

 Modify the style of your code until it is passing all the testcases.